DerfOh/speedtest-to-influx/README.md

 # About
-This project is a simple speed test docker container.
+This project is a simple service that performs a speedtest and sends the data off the host to influx.
 It works by using the [speedtest-cli](https://github.com/sivel/speedtest-cli) python tool the script writes data to a file and pushes it to influxdb.
 I created this in an effort to keep an eye the service provided by my ISP.

 # Usage